zbenmo/yapy3c/docs/part_I.md

 Note, the implementation of the above function, is based on the function itself.
 This kind of implementation is called **recursion**.
 Recursion is a bit more advanced way of writing stuff, but sometimes it is actually simpler.
 If using recursion, pay attention to a **stopping condition**.
 The problems should become simpler and simpler, and in the final steps, you should return a simple value, as was the case above when the string was short and its reverse is actually the same value.

 I’ve checked the builtin ‘reversed’ function.
-It behaves a little differently for a list, or for a string.
+It behaves a little differently for a list, than for a string.

 ``` py
 list(reversed([1,2,3]))